almohtadyg1/Random-Wikiarticle/README.md

 # Random-Wiki article
-It's a Python program that gives you a random name of an article in Wikipedia.
+# It's a Python program that gives you a random name of an article in Wikipedia.
-\nIt uses:
+# It uses:
-\n-bs4
+# -bs4
-\n-PySimpleGUI
+# -PySimpleGUI
-\n-webbrowser
+# -webbrowser
-\n-requests
+# -requests